Tips for Lighting Your Kitchen

 For lighting counter tops and kitchen work areas, undercabinet lighting is a much better choice.
 This type of lighting installs, as the name suggests, under a cabinet, and directly lights the counter area underneath.
 There are a wide range of designs available, including new LED designs.

-For work areas such as kitchen islands, mini pendant lighting is a pupular and stylish choice.
+For work areas such as kitchen islands, designer mini pendant lighting is a popular and stylish choice.
 These types of lights install in the ceiling and hang down from a long cord or wire.
 Their light is points directly to the area below, so they are ideal for cooking and food prep areas.
 Install them in sets of three for a balanced look over islands and counter areas.

 Plan Before You Install